 What is a Spnsor Group?

 We ask you to establish a sponsor group (Patenkreis).
 Ideally, your support network consists of 20 people, each contributing 20 euros per month to support you throughout your volunteer year.

 Among these individuals, there can also be people who donate more or less per month.
 To ensure the sustainability of our services, it is important that your sponsor group raises a total of 4,800 euros in donations over the entire year.

 A volunteer service abroad can cost up to 1,500 euros per month.
 This corresponds to the benefits provided by ASF for your volunteer service (see the left column).

 Sponsor groups are a model of solidarity.
 We ask all volunteers to engage in building a support network, regardless of their future position and funding program.
 ASF places particular emphasis on providing good support to volunteers in the host country and offering a strong seminar program.
 ASF covers all the associated costs.
 The support networks are necessary to ensure that we can carry out and support our volunteer services overall with good quality.

-With the help of your supporters, on average, up to one-third of the costs for ASF volunteer services can be secured.
+With the help of your supporters, on average, up to one-quarter of the costs for ASF volunteer services can be secured.
 To cover the remaining costs, ASF submits applications to various foundations, Protestant regional churches, and communities.
 ASF also submits applications to the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth for the “International Youth Voluntary Service” program and to the EU for the “European Solidarity Corps” (ESC).
 Together, in solidarity, we secure the financing for your year abroad.